 Condition 4 of Consent 0820-2 requires that Methanex undertake testing of the intake to the site every five years to establish pipeline integrity.
-This work was due to be completed during 2013.
+This work was due for completion during 2013.
 Methanex have investigated methods to undertake this effectively without damaging the existing infrastructure.
-They have remained in regular communication with Council on this matter, however have not been able to satisfy this condition of their consent.
+However, there has been no testing of the Methanex water take pipelines due to the existing issue of there not being any practical methodology to carry out pressurizing of the pipes.
+Methanex have remained in regular communication with Council on this matter, however have not been able to satisfy this condition of their consent.
 The Council is aware of the practical issues around achieving this and have accepted the information supplied by Methanex that indicates that the pipeline is unlikely to be significantly leaky.
+A report was received in September 2018 detailing a video scope inspection of the pipeline.